anuj-singal/Auth-system/README.md

 ---

 ## 💡 Learnings

 - Understanding Next.js App Router with authentication flows.
 - Using Mailtrap for email verification in dev.
 - Deploying full-stack Next.js apps with environment variables on Vercel.

 ---

-## 🙌 Acknowledgements
-Thanks to **Hitesh Choudhary sir** for inspiring and guiding me in backend + full-stack learning.
-This project was built as part of my practice journey.

----